M-AV/M-AV.github.io/_posts/2014-10-29-Kill-the-bug-not-the-symptom.md

 These kind of fixes typically happens when we notice the issue far away from where the problem actually is.
 This is one of the reasons I'm a fan of [failing fast][Fail Fast - Jim Shore], where we try to force ourselves to notice (or force the application to tell us about) an error close to where the issue actually is.

-I am well aware that sometimes these kind of "fixes" might actually be the right way to go.
-The problem is that sometimes it seems these kinds of fixes are the "default solution".
+I am well aware that sometimes these kind of fixes might actually be the right way to go.
+The problem is that sometimes it seems these kinds of fixes are the default solution.
 There is a very good chance that at some point you will have to fix the issue anyways, so why not fix it as early as possible?

 - 1. Roughly..